Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 ## The bubble sort algorithm

-Bubble sort is one of the simplest sorting algorithms to implement: it repeatedly goes through a collection, comparing adjacent elements and switching them if they are not in order, until the collection is sorted.
+Bubble sort is one of the simplest sorting algorithms to implement: it repeatedly goes through a collection, comparing adjacent elements and swapping them if they are not in order, until the whole collection is sorted.
 There are some very specific cases where it might be the ideal algorithm, but most of the time you're better off using another algorithm.
 Here is a basic implementation taking a pair of iterators like many standard library algorithms:

 ```cpp
 template<typename RandomAccessIterator>